 - Free ShopRunner membership.
 As with all Amex cards, you are entitled to a complimentary ShopRunner membership, which provides free two-day and return shipping from around 150 of the largest online retailers.
 ShopRunner Website

 - Exclusive access to entertainment events.
 Amex sponsors cardmember-only events around the country and also provides early ticket access for some other shows.

 - Amex Hotel Collection.
 When you use this luxury hotel program program to book a two night stay at one of the participating hotels, you'll get a room upgrade (upon availability) and a $100 credit to spend on dining, spa, and resort activities.
 Hotel Collection Website.

 However, unlike the Priority Pass memberships that come from other credit cards, the memberships that come from Amex credit cards no longer provide access to the restaurants and other alternative locations that participate in the Priority Pass program.
 You'll only get access to the program's more traditional lounges.

-Also, unlike most of the other premium cards, you are limited to 2 free guests when you visit Priority Pass lounges (and when you are visiting one of their own Centurion lounges), and only the cardholder receives free access to Delta lounges.
+Also, unlike most of the cards from other banks, you are limited to 2 free guests when you visit Priority Pass lounges (and when you are visiting one of their own Centurion lounges until early 2023), and only the cardholder receives free access to Delta lounges (and to Centurion lounges after early 2013).
 So, if you frequently travel with a family and don’t pay the $175 additional fee to add authorized cardholders, the Platinum card’s lounge benefit can be less valuable than the lounge benefit from the other cards.

 Business vs. Personal Version